markuszoeller/markuszoeller.github.io/posts/drafts/logrotate.rst

 #. if the log file is empty, do nothing

 This policy should be applied to all files in a specific directory.
-As we mentioned the ``Zuul`` software before, we configure it for this service which logs everything into ``/var/log/zuul``.
+As we mentioned the *Zuul* software before, we configure it for this service which logs everything into ``/var/log/zuul``.

 Create the logrotate config file ``zuul-logs`` in the directory ``/etc/logrotate.d/``:

 .. code-block:: text
-   :linenos:

     root@zuul:~# cat /etc/logrotate.d/zuul-logs
     /var/log/zuul/*.log {